 In the third year of coming to the United States, I reread the complete version, and then I felt that Ken Liu wrote a fragment of his rejection of his mother.

-Every word struck into my heart, into the hearts of every international student, into every attempt to integrate into American society.
+Every word struck my heart, into the hearts of every international student, into every attempt to integrate into American society.

 For those who have abandoned or doubted the original culture, Ken Liu's words are cold and cruel, like a needle pierced into the flesh, and the pain is so painful that people can't breathe.